microsoft/terminal/README.md

 ### Chocolatey (Unofficial)

-Download and update Microsoft Terminal from [Chocolatey](https://chocolatey.org)
+Download and upgrade Microsoft Terminal from [Chocolatey](https://chocolatey.org).

 To install Windows Terminal, run the following command from the command line or from PowerShell:
 ```powershell